Roadmap

 Where to contribute

-packages/skills/ - Documentation — Improve these docs in
+SKILL.mdfiles inpackages/skills/ - Documentation — improve these docs in

 Dogfooding

 Section titled “Dogfooding”Every commit to Maina goes through maina commit.
 If you contribute, use maina commit for your commits too.
-If a gate is noisy, fix the gate — do not skip it.
+If a gate is noisy, fix the gate — don’t skip it.